 William Kinser joined MEP in August 2011, as Center Operations Director with responsibility for leading MEP’s team of Federal Program Officers (FPOs) in providing financial and programmatic oversight for the nearly $90 million in Federal funds awarded annually to support the network of NIST MEP Centers.
 William brings to MEP nearly 15 years of Federal service including progressively responsible, cross-functional leadership experiences in grants administration.
 With NIST’s Grants & Agreements Management Division (GAMD), William served first as an Audit Resolution Specialist and most recently as an Associate Grants Officer.
 During his seven-year tenure with the U.S. Environmental Protection Agency (EPA), William provided direct oversight of grants and cooperative agreements sponsored by numerous EPA program offices and performed lead roles in developing and implementing national grants policies, procedures, and best practices as a Senior Grants Policy Specialist.
 In addition to his broad grants administration experience, William previously served as the Director of Business Operations, Office of Emergency Communications, U.S. Department of Homeland Security (DHS), and as a Financial Institution Examiner with the Federal Deposit Insurance Corporation (FDIC).
 William is a Magna Cum Laude graduate of Concord University with a Bachelor of Science Degree in Business Administration.

-Karen Lellock leads the NIST MEP Communication team.
+Kari Reidy leads the NIST MEP Communication team.
 This team oversees the messaging and outreach efforts focused on highlighting MEP accomplishments and positioning the program as a resource for manufacturers.
 The Communication team’s responsibilities cover both external communications as well as responding to inquiries from stakeholders such as OMB, Congress and the general public.
-Ms. Lellock is also responsible for the management and oversight of the Congressionally mandated MEP Advisory Board.
-Ms. Lellock joined the NIST organization in 1987 and has worked in a number of the NIST Laboratories, the Advanced Technology Program and the NIST Director’s office.
-Ms. Lellock received her Masters Degree in Business Administration from Mount St. Mary’s University and her Bachelor of Science Degree in Business Management from the University of Maryland University College.
-Most recently, Ms. Lellock completed the Excellence in Government Leadership Program offered by the Partnership for Public Service.
+Ms. Reidy is also responsible for the management and oversight of the Congressionally mandated MEP Advisory Board.
+Ms. Reidy joined the NIST organization in 1995 and has worked in the MEP program since 2000.
+Ms. Reidy received her Masters Degree in Business Administration in 2004 and Bachelors Degree in Management in 1998 from Hood College.

 Mike Simpson joined the Manufacturing Extension Partnership in 1994 and has led several divisions, including Information Systems and Center Operations.
 In Mike’s current role as Director of System Operations, he manages several key MEP strategic partnerships with state and federal agencies, MEP Centers, and other stakeholders.
 He deploys MEP strategic initiatives and new services that result in the improved competitiveness of US manufacturers.
 In 2009, Mike received the George Uriano Award as a member of the team that developed a national program focused on accelerating the growth of US manufacturers in alliance with industry and NIST MEP’s extension centers.
 In 2010, Mike also received a Silver Medal for Superior Service, from the Environmental Protection Agency (EPA) for his role on the team that created the E3 (Economy Energy, and Environment) Program which assists US Manufacturers reduce energy costs, boost productivity, and promote green business practices.
 Prior to joining the Department of Commerce, Mike was a consultant in the nuclear power industry, working with energy companies to reconstitute existing nuclear power plants as well as preparing documentation to relicense existing operation nuclear power plants.
 From 1984-1989, Mike served as an officer on board the USS John Adams, a nuclear submarine home based in Charleston, South Carolina.
 Mike received an MBA focused on the Management of Innovation, Science and Technology in 2004 from The George Washington University and a BS in Chemical Engineering from Pennsylvania State University in 1984.